-Subsequent to January 31, 2019, we granted stock options to purchase up to 1,324,650 shares of common stock with a weighted-average exercise price of \$27.42 per share which generally vest over a period of 48 months.
-Based on the initial public offering price, we estimate we will recognize approximately \$29.0 million of stock-based compensation expense related to these stock options generally over the requisite service period of 48 months.
+Subsequent to January 31, 2019, we granted stock options to purchase up to 1,147,500 shares of Class B common stock with a weighted-average exercise price of \$26.09 per share which generally vest over a period of 48 months.
+Based on the midpoint of the estimated price range set forth on the cover page of this prospectus, we estimate we will recognize approximately \$23.7 million of stock-based compensation expense related to these stock options generally over the requisite service period of 48 months.

-In addition, in light of the difference between the fair value used for stock options granted on January 24, 2019 and the initial public offering price, in order to determine the appropriate share-based compensation expense for those stock options for financial reporting purposes, we reassessed the share-based compensation expense using the initial public offering price.
-We are recognizing \$19.3 million of stock-based compensation expense related to these option grants generally over the requisite service period of 48 months.
-Since these options were granted near the end of fiscal 2019, the amount of stock-based compensation expense recognized in that fiscal period for these stock option grants is immaterial, and the incremental amount of additional expense in fiscal 2019 as a result of this reassessment using the initial public offering price is also immaterial.
-Therefore, we will record an out-of-period adjustment in the first quarter of fiscal 2020 to "catch-up" the incremental amount of additional expense for these stock option grants that would have otherwise been recorded in fiscal 2019.
+In addition, in light of the difference between the fair value used for stock options granted on January 24, 2019 and the midpoint of the estimated price range set forth on the cover page of this prospectus, in order to determine the appropriate share-based compensation expense for those stock options for financial reporting purposes, we reassessed the share-based compensation expense using the midpoint of the estimated price range.
+We are recognizing \$17.9 million of stock-based compensation expense related to these option grants generally over the requisite service period of 48 months.
+Since these options were granted near the end of fiscal 2019, the amount of stock-based compensation expense recognized in that fiscal period for these stock option grants is immaterial, and the incremental amount of additional expense in fiscal 2019 as a result of this reassessment using the midpoint of the estimated price range is also immaterial.
+Therefore, we will record an out-of-period adjustment in the first quarter of fiscal 2020 to "catch-up" the incremental amount of additional expense for thave otherwise been recorded in fiscal 2019.